-- Avoid sudden turns or rapid speed changes. - Reduce speed and use extreme caution on slopes. - Avoid turning down slopes; if possible turn up slopes. - If machine stops forward motion on a slope, stop the blades and drive slowly off the slope.
+- changes. · Reduce speed and use extreme - caution on slopes. - Avoid turning down slopes; if possible turn up slopes. - If machine stops forward motion on a slope, stop the blades and drive slowly off the slope.

 Water, retaining walls, and drop-off hazards.